Kalman Linear Attention: Parallel Bayesian Filtering For Efficient Language Modelling and State Tracking: Related Work

 \section{Related Work}

-\paragraph{Attention as filtering.} The idea that intelligent systems must filter information has a long history that predates modern self-attention.
-In cognitive science, early theories of attention framed attention as a filtering mechanism that suppresses irrelevant signals and routes task-relevant signals under limited processing capacity \citep{broadbent1957mechanical,treisman1969strategies,deutsch1963attention, nielsen2009statistical}.
-While early works strictly blocked signals, subsequent work softened this so that unattended streams are downweighted rather than eliminated \citep{treisman1969strategies}.
-Across these views, the core theme is that attention allocates scarce processing by selecting what matters in context.\looseness-2
+\paragraph{Attention as filtering.} The idea that intelligent systems must filter information predates modern self-attention: in cognitive science, early theories framed attention as a mechanism that suppresses irrelevant signals and routes task-relevant ones under limited processing capacity \citep{broadbent1957mechanical,treisman1969strategies,deutsch1963attention, nielsen2009statistical}.
+The core theme across these views is that attention allocates scarce processing by selecting what matters in context.\looseness-2

 In modern language models, transformer self-attention can be viewed as a form of context-based filtering \citep{vaswani2017attention}.
 Tokens compete via similarity and the softmax suppresses most inputs whilst allowing a small subset to dominate the update.
-But this selection is \emph{exemplar-based}: it requires retaining and comparing against all past keys/values, largely eliminating an explicit bottleneck and yielding $\mathcal{O}(T^2)$ cost at long context lengths.
+But this selection is \emph{exemplar-based}: it requires retaining and comparing against all past keys/values rather than compressing them into a fixed-size state, incurring $\mathcal{O}(T^2)$ cost at long context lengths.

-\paragraph{Bayesian filtering and precision-control as attention.} Bayesian filters perform filtering as posterior inference under uncertainty.
-They update their prior beliefs with new observations, weighted through their precision (inverse variance).
-Intuitively, more reliable observations are given greater influence whilst unreliable evidence is downweighted.
+\paragraph{Bayesian filtering and precision-control as attention.} Bayesian filters perform filtering as posterior inference: prior beliefs are updated with new observations weighted by their precision (inverse variance), so more reliable observations exert greater influence whilst unreliable evidence is downweighted.
 This yields a principled, interpretable gating mechanism where selection follows from uncertainty propagation.

 Precision-weighted prediction errors have also been proposed as a computational account of attention in neuroscience and predictive coding \citep{rao1999predictive,feldman2010attention}.
 In this view, attention modulation is based upon confidence in sensory signals as opposed to deterministic reweighting.
 We adopt this view and show that Bayesian filters can be integrated into modern sequence modelling.